 If there is anything left behind, take your dog to the vet.
 If you do not feel confident in removing ticks, visit your vet so they can help you.

-How can fleas and ticks be treated?
+How can fleas and ticks be treated on dogs?

 If your dog has fleas or ticks, your vet can advise on the best course of treatment.